mattiaswickberg/1dv610_L2/README.md

 4. System deletes book and loads main page with remaining books.

 # System development status
 All main scenarios implemented and tested.
-Alternate scenarios implemented, but message should be moved to a better location.
+Alternate scenarios implemented and tested, except use case 2, scenario 3a, where the system doesn't save user input when editing books.